ElluIFX/DP100-PyQt5-GUI/readme_EN.md

 Now, use a pair of tweezers to short the `BOOT0` and `3V3` test points in the image above, and **keep them shorted throughout the entire flashing process**.

 Insert the module into the computer, select the correct port number, and click Connect to connect.
-If everything goes well, you should see the image below, indicating successful removal of the read-write protection on the chip.
+If everything goes well, you should see the image below, indicating the successful removal of the read-write protection on the chip.

 ![1721841074236](image/readme/1721841074236.png)